FAQs for Volunteers

 Do you offer expenses?

-Yes, we offer volunteers the opportunity to claim expenses in line with our volunteer expenses policy.
-For a copy, please ask your supervisor or contact our volunteer team.
+Yes, we offer volunteers the opportunity to claim expenses in line with our volunteer expenses policy, which you can view here.

 What if I’m already a volunteer?
 Can I volunteer in more than one role?